HaxeFlixel/flixel-docs/documentation/04_tutorials/08-part-vii-pickups.html.md

 add(_grpCoins);</code></pre></p>
 	</li>
 	<li>
-		<p>Next, we just want to change our placeEntities function to put a coin into our group every time it encounters one in our Ogmo file.
+		<p>Next, we just want to change our <code>placeEntities</code> function to put a coin into our group every time it encounters one in our Ogmo file.
 At the end of our if statement, add:</p>
 		<p><pre><code class="haxe">else if (entityName == "coin")
 {
 	_grpCoins.add(new Coin(x + 4, y + 4));